pleiszenburg/bewegung/docs/canvas.rst

 .. warning::

     If a ``datashader.transfer_functions.Image`` object is returned, ``bewegung`` will mirror the image along the x-axis, i.e. the y-axis will be flipped.
-This makes the output consistent with ``Pillow`` and ``pycairo``, were the y-axes is positive downwards.
+This makes the output consistent with ``Pillow`` and ``pycairo``, were the y-axis is positive downwards.
 The flip can be avoided by manually converting the image to a Pillow Image object before returning, i.e. ``return img.as_pil()`` in the above example.

 Backend: ``matplotlib``
 -----------------------